RubixML/ML/README.md

 ```

 ### Committee Machine
-A voting ensemble that aggregates the predictions of a committee of heterogeneous classifiers (called *experts*).
-The committee uses a user-specified influence-based scheme to sway final predictions.
+A voting ensemble that aggregates the predictions of a committee of heterogeneous classifiers (referred to as *experts*).
+The committee employs a user-specified influence-based scheme to make final predictions.

-> **Note**: Influence values can be arbitrary as they are normalized upon object creation.
+> **Note**: Influence values can be arbitrary as they are normalized upon instantiation anyways.

 ##### Supervised | Learner | Ensemble | Probabilistic | Persistable